Fábio Santos (footballer, born 1992)

-Fábio Alexandre Barbosa Santos (born 14 November 1992 in Penafiel) is a Portuguese footballer who plays as a goalkeeper.
+Fábio Alexandre Barbosa Santos (born 14 November 1992) is a Portuguese footballer who plays as a goalkeeper.
 He is the nephew of former professional goalkeeper Nuno Santos.

-Football career
+Career

-On 21 October 2012, Santos made his professional debut with Académica de Coimbra in a 2012–13 Taça de Portugal match against A.D.
+Santos was born in Penafiel.
+On 21 October 2012, he made his professional debut with Académica de Coimbra in a 2012–13 Taça de Portugal match against A.D.
 Ponte da Barca.